Question for Short Debate

 Vassa was a contemporary of Ignatius Sancho, an African who lived as a boy in Greenwich from the 1730s and grew up to become butler of the Duke and Duchess of Montagu.
 Sancho later became a shopkeeper, composed music, appeared on the stage, and entertained many famous figures of literary and artistic London.
 He was said to have been the first African to have voted in a British election, during the 1770s.
 He also wrote a large number of letters which were collected and published in 1782, two years after his death.
 Thomas Gainsborough’s portrait of Sancho was painted in 1768 while the Montagu family were in Bath.
 Those are only a few of the many example of stories of African people who lived in Britain many years ago and who made a contribution to this country.

-There is a story to be told about the way in which the air raid shelters in Brixton were fought for to be opened up because there was no other accommodation provided for those who arrived here.
+There is a story to be told about the fight for air raid shelters in Brixton were fought to be opened up because there was no other accommodation provided for those who arrived here.

 Finally, a Windrush Day would highlight how that generation helped Britain to face up to the end of the empire, to challenge racial prejudice, injustices and discrimination, and to campaign for equality legislation to make Britain fairer and enable access to opportunities on an equitable basis.
 That struggle for equality, inclusion and cohesion remains a feature of everyday life for many people in Britain today and every day.